trondr/NCmdLiner/README.md

 Commands:
 ---------
-Help              Display this help text
-License           Display license
+Help                     Display this help text License                  Display license
 Credits                  Display credits
 ExampleCommand1          ExampleCommand1 will only echo value of the input
                          parameteres.
-ExampleCommand2   ExampleCommand2 will do the same as ExampleCommand1 only
+ExampleCommand2          ExampleCommand2 will do the same as ExampleCommand1
+                         only echo value of the input parameteres.
+ExampleCommand3          ExampleCommand2 will do the same as ExampleCommand1
-                  echo value of the input parameteres.
+                         only echo value of the input parameteres.

 Commands and parameters:
 ------------------------
 ExampleCommand1          ExampleCommand1 will only echo value of the input
                          parameteres.
-   /parameter1    [Required] parameter1 is a required string paramter and
+   /parameter1           [Required] parameter1 is a required string paramter
+                         and must be specified.
+Alternative parameter name:
+                         /p1
+   /parameter2           [Required] parameter2 is required string paramter
+                         and must be specified.
+Alternative parameter name:
+                         /p2
+   /parameter3           [Required] Parameter3 is required integer paramter
+                         and must be specified.
+Alternative parameter name:
+                         /p3
-                  must be specified.
-Alternative parameter name: /p1 /parameter2    [Required] parameter2 is required string paramter and must be specified.
-Alternative parameter name: /p2 /parameter3    [Required] Parameter3 is required integer paramter and must be specified.
-Alternative parameter name: /p3 /parameter4    [Optional] Parameter4 is an optional string paramter and will have the default value set if not specified.
+   /parameter4           [Optional] Parameter4 is an optional string paramter
+                         and will have the default value set if not specified.
 Alternative parameter name: /p4.
+Default
-Default value: Some default value for parameter4 /parameter5    [Optional] Parameter5 is an optional boolean parameter and will have the default value set if not specified.
+                         value: Some default value for parameter4 /parameter5           [Optional] Parameter5 is an optional boolean parameter and will have the default value set if not specified.
 Alternative parameter name: /p5.
+Default
-Default value: False
+                         value:

-   Example: NCmdLiner.Example.exe ExampleCommand1 /parameter1="Some example parameter1 value" /parameter2="Some example parameter2 value" /parameter3="10" /parameter4="Some example value for parameter4" /parameter5="True"
+   Example: NCmdLiner.Example.exe ExampleCommand1 /parameter1="Some example parameter1 value" /parameter2="Some example parameter2 value" /parameter3="" /parameter4="Some example value for parameter4" /parameter5=""
-   Example (alternative): NCmdLiner.Example.exe ExampleCommand1 /p1="Some example parameter1 value" /p2="Some example parameter2 value" /p3="10" /p4="Some example value for parameter4" /p5="True"
+   Example (alternative): NCmdLiner.Example.exe ExampleCommand1 /p1="Some example parameter1 value" /p2="Some example parameter2 value" /p3="" /p4="Some example value for parameter4" /p5=""

-ExampleCommand2   ExampleCommand2 will do the same as ExampleCommand1 only
+ExampleCommand2          ExampleCommand2 will do the same as ExampleCommand1
-                  echo value of the input parameteres.
+                         only echo value of the input parameteres.
-   /parameter1    [Required] parameter1 is a required string paramter and
+   /parameter1           [Required] parameter1 is a required string paramter
+                         and must be specified.
+Alternative parameter name:
+                         /p1
+   /parameter2           [Required] parameter2 is required string paramter
+                         and must be specified.
+Alternative parameter name:
+                         /p2
+   /parameter3           [Required] Parameter3 is required integer paramter
+                         and must be specified.
+Alternative parameter name:
+                         /p3
-                  must be specified.
-Alternative parameter name: /p1 /parameter2    [Required] parameter2 is required string paramter and must be specified.
-Alternative parameter name: /p2 /parameter3    [Required] Parameter3 is required integer paramter and must be specified.
-Alternative parameter name: /p3 /parameter4    [Optional] Parameter4 is an optional string paramter and will have the default value set if not specified.
+   /parameter4           [Optional] Parameter4 is an optional string paramter
+                         and will have the default value set if not specified.
 Alternative parameter name: /p4.
+Default
-Default value: Some default value for parameter4 /parameter5    [Optional] Parameter5 is an optional boolean parameter and will have the default value set if not specified.
+                         value: Some default value for parameter4 /parameter5           [Optional] Parameter5 is an optional boolean parameter and will have the default value set if not specified.
 Alternative parameter name: /p5.
+Default
-Default value: False
+                         value:

-   Example: NCmdLiner.Example.exe ExampleCommand2 /parameter1="Some example parameter1 value" /parameter2="Some example parameter2 value" /parameter3="10" /parameter4="Some example value for parameter4" /parameter5="True"
+   Example: NCmdLiner.Example.exe ExampleCommand2 /parameter1="Some example parameter1 value" /parameter2="Some example parameter2 value" /parameter3="" /parameter4="Some example value for parameter4" /parameter5=""
-   Example (alternative): NCmdLiner.Example.exe ExampleCommand2 /p1="Some example parameter1 value" /p2="Some example parameter2 value" /p3="10" /p4="Some example value for parameter4" /p5="True"
+   Example (alternative): NCmdLiner.Example.exe ExampleCommand2 /p1="Some example parameter1 value" /p2="Some example parameter2 value" /p3="" /p4="Some example value for parameter4" /p5=""

+ExampleCommand3          ExampleCommand2 will do the same as ExampleCommand1
+                         only echo value of the input parameteres.
+   /parameter1           [Required] parameter1 is a required string paramter
+                         and must be specified.
+Alternative parameter name:
+                         /p1
+   /stringArrayParameter2[Required] stringArrayParameter2 is a required
+                         string array and must be specified.
+Alternative parameter name: /ap2 /booleanArrayParameter3[Required] booleanArrayParameter3 is a required
+                         bolean array and must be specified.
+Alternative parameter name: /ap3 /integerArrayParameter4[Optional] integerArrayParameter4 is a optional
+                         integer array.
+Alternative parameter name: /ap4.
+                         Default value: [1;2;3]
+   /doubleArrayParameter5[Optional] doubleArrayParameter5 is a optional
+                         integer array.
+Alternative parameter name: /ap5.
+                         Default value: [1,1;2,2;3,3]

+   Example: NCmdLiner.Example.exe ExampleCommand3 /parameter1="Some example parameter1 value" /stringArrayParameter2="['string1';'string2';'string3']" /booleanArrayParameter3="[True;False;True]" /integerArrayParameter4="[11;21;32]" /doubleArrayParameter5="[1,5678;23,425336;126,105]"
+   Example (alternative): NCmdLiner.Example.exe ExampleCommand3 /p1="Some example parameter1 value" /ap2="['string1';'string2';'string3']" /ap3="[True;False;True]" /ap4="[11;21;32]" /ap5="[1,5678;23,425336;126,105]"
 ```